Preer010/RovioCodeChallenge/README.md

 There were some issues when I tried to use a dependency injection framework, but I eventually figured out the different problems that I encountered.

 My last challenge was to implement Addressables, at first it went very smooth and easy.
 But then when I built the project, they acted differently.
 It was my async handle that acted different in the build than in the editor and fixed that issue.

+For the controlls:
+Move: WASD, arrows
+Shoot: Space